 So the legend goes that on nights when there is a full moon, if you look up at the window of Palazzo de Cupis, just above the bar on via dell’Anima, you can see Costanza’s hand against the glass.

 When I first moved here, I would get kind of irritated by the traditional Christmas Markets held in Piazza Navona Rome.
 The stands, carousel and nativity scene all went up on December 8 (La Immacolata, or Immaculate Conception), and didn't come down again until January 6 (The Epiphany, also called "La Befana".)
 I couldn't wait until the plaza was restored to its beautiful emptiness so I could see the fountains and the majesty of the whole square again.

 Then my sister visited me with my (then) 5-year old niece.
-My niece rode the carousel, and had some cotton candy and hot chocolate.
+My niece rode the carousel, and had some cotton candy and hot chocolate (click here if you are looking for ideas for gifts in Rome).
 From then on, I understood: this Christmas Market harkens back to another time, and it's a lovely reminder of an old-fashioned traditional, family-style Italian Christmas in Rome.